 When applying for an architecture job, you need to make sure you have the perfect portfolio.
 While a clever and attractive business card might help you initially get a firm's attention, and a well-considered résumé or CV might help you prove your value, in most cases it will be your portfolio that makes or breaks your application.
 It's your portfolio that practices will use to measure your design sensibilities against the office's own style and to judge whether you match up to the talents claimed in your résumé.

-That's why in March, we launched a call for our readers to send us their own portfolios so that we could share the best design ideas with the ArchDaily community.
+A few months ago, we launched a call for our readers to send us their own portfolios so that we could share the best design ideas with the ArchDaily community.
 Our selection below shows the best of the nearly 200 submissions we received, which were judged not on the quality of the architectural design they showed (though much of it was excellent) but instead the design quality of the portfolio itself.
 In making the selection, we were looking for attractive graphics, a clear presentation of the work itself, the formulation of a visual identity which permeated both the architectural designs and the portfolio design, and of course that elusive and much-prized attribute: "creativity."